 Our friends at Visual Arts Mississauga (VAM) have cancelled their events indefinitely, and the VAM building is closed until further notice.
 The washrooms adjacent to their offices are also closed.
 For updates, head over to VAM’s website, or email them.

-Public health agencies discourage public gatherings during the COVID-19 emergency, and that’s no different here.
-While we normally welcome groups of nature lovers, at this time groups of more than five people are prohibited, as outlined by the Provincial Government.
+Public health agencies discourage large gatherings during the COVID-19 emergency, and that’s no different here.
+While we normally welcome groups of nature lovers, at this time groups of more than ten people are prohibited, as outlined by the Provincial Government.

 Social distancing and trail etiquette